c3g/GenPipes/README.md

 ================
 This repository holds several bioinformatics pipelines developed at the [Canadian Centre for Computational Genomics](https://computationalgenomics.ca/) (C3G).

 GenPipes consists of Python scripts which create a list of jobs running Bash commands.
 Those scripts support dependencies between jobs and a smart restart mechanism if some jobs fail during pipeline execution.
 Jobs can be submitted in different ways: by being sent to a scheduler like SLURM or PBS/Torque or by being run as a series of commands in batch through a Bash script.
-Job commands and parameters can be modified through several configuration files.
+Job commands and parameters can be modified through several configuration files called "ini".

 **For a more detailed tutorial on how to use GenPipes, please visit our [documentation page](https://genpipes.readthedocs.io/en/latest/).**